Top of the page

 Police officers may arrest the abuser if they believe domestic violence has occurred.
 In some communities, assistance from local victim's advocacy groups and provincial social services are requested at the same time.
 Along with these services, the law can be another tool you can use to increase your safety and independence.

-In many provinces, police officers can help you obtain a temporary protective order at the scene of the crime.
-Protective orders may also be called restraining orders, emergency intervention orders, peace bonds, or emergency protective orders.
+In many provinces, police officers can help you obtain a temporary protective order (or restraining order) at the scene of the crime.
 These orders usually last until a permanent protective order can be issued.

 In general, protective orders require the abuser to stay away from you, your home, your workplace, or your school—to stop all contact, whether by telephone, notes, email, or other means—and to stop harming or threatening you.
 You can request a protective order at any time.
-An abuser can be arrested for violating a protective order.
+An abuser can be arrested for violating a protective order, which is considered contempt of court and a minor (misdemeanor) criminal offense.

 Protective orders are available in all provinces, but each province has its own laws governing them.
 Many provinces allow you to obtain a protective order without an attorney.
 The court can also extend the protective order to your children and order the abuser to have no contact with them, your children's doctors, daycare, or school.